CasianLW/CarAiAssistant/README.md

 npm install
 ```

-or if you're using Yarn:
+Or if you prefer Yarn:

 ```bash
 yarn install